Introduction:

 Before we dive into this, let's just pause for a moment.

-I'm going to ask that you would please pray for me to be faithful to communicate God's
+I'm going to ask that you would please pray for me to be faithful to communicate God's word.

-Let's just take a moment.
+All right, let's just take a moment.

 Please pray for me.

-Father in heaven, as we come to Your Word, this is a hard one.
+Father in heaven, as we come to your word, This is a hard one, but we're not cherry picking.

-Just trying to cover the parts of Your Word that might be easier on our ears, Father.
+Just trying to cover the parts of your word that might be easier on our ears, Father.

-We want to hear everything that You had to say.
+We want to hear everything that you had to say.

 This is a hard one.

-I pray, Father, for all of us, You would open our hearts for a time of self-examination
+So I pray, Father, for all of us, you would open our hearts for a time of self-examination maybe a change of perspective.

-To Your glory and honor, Father, let Your Word take root in our hearts.
+To your glory and honor, Father, let your word take root in our hearts.

 I pray these things in Jesus' name.

-All of God's people said, Amen.
+All of God's people said, amen.

 Anybody else have like party fatigue?

-You're like, "All right, you know what?
+You're like, all right, you know what?

-In any other party I would have gone home long before this."
+In any other party, I would have gone home long before this.

 So are you ready?